frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 It loads the model from the specified file (having little-endian binary data).

 __Return Value__
-It simply returns "self" instance.
+It simply returns "self" reference.

 ### 8. save(fname)
 __Parameters__